The Granger family sailing into Sydney Harbour

 The Great Barrier Reef

-After Cairns, we go to Lizard Island, which may be the most exclusive resort in the world.
-It’s populated by monitor lizards in the wild, celebrities in the resort, and campers in one of two campsites that the Australian government makes available.
-The campsites have a two year waiting list.
+Next, we visit Lizard Island, which may be home to the most exclusive resort in the world.
+It’s populated by lizards in the wild, celebrities in the resort, campers in the two campsites, and us.
+The campsites have a two-year waiting list.

-We walk to Cook’s Look, the peak of the single mountain, where Captain Cook hiked to find a passage through the reef.
-It is a long hike, but gives a beautiful view at the top of the patchwork of reefs, sand, and depths in the Great Barrier Reef.
+We walk to Cook’s Look, the peak of the single mountain where Captain Cook hiked to find a passage through the reef.
+It’s a long hike, but it offers a view of the patchwork of pink reefs, golden sand, and aqua and blue depths in the Great Barrier Reef.
 On our way down, Greggii thinks it’s a race.
-I holler to him to watch out for lizards, monitor lizards that grow up to a meter long.
-The next thing I hear is a shriek in his voice from his direction below us on the steep path.
-I holler, “Gregg, are you alright?”
+I holler for him to watch out for lizards, monitor lizards that grow to a meter long.
+The next thing we hear is a shriek from his direction below us on the steep path.
+I holler, “Gregg, are you all right?”

 “Li-li-li-lizard!”

-When we catch up to him, he’s frozen in fear, which is a good thing as not to scare the lizard too much.
-This way we can all get a look at it as it slowly moves away from the place where the scream came from.
-Greggii feels better with all of us around, and doesn’t run off ahead again.
+When we catch up to him, he’s frozen in fear, a good thing so as not to scare the lizard too badly.
+This way we can all get a look as it warily watches us gather at the source of the scream.
+Greggii doesn’t run ahead again. (page 84)